senaite/senaite.core/CONTRIBUTING.md

 you are willing to discuss about new ideas, further steps or improvements.

-If you are interested on contributing and participating in these discussions, please ask for membership through Gitter and one of the SENAITE org members will give you access.
+If you are interested on contributing and participating in these discussions, please ask for membership through our [Gitter community channel]( https://gitter.im/senaite/Lobby) and one of the SENAITE org members will give you access.